fheyen/ClaVis/README.md

-# An Interactive Visual Performance Comparison System for Classifiers
+# ClaVis: An Interactive Visual Comparison System for Classifiers

 [Here is a short tutorial](./docs/tutorial.md) for the complete setup and usage workflow.